fedimint/fedimint.org/docs/FAQs/WhatIsChaumianMint.md

 ---
 sidebar_position: 1
-title: What is aChaumian Mint
+title: What is a Chaumian Mint
 ---

 :::info